Election betting odds have flipped to favor Trump, expert says

 CLICK HERE TO GET THE FOX NEWS APP

-"That's about the chance it flips back to the former Vice President," he continued.
+"That's about the chance that it'll flip back to Biden," he continued.